License GuideSOC 29-1021

 Read more

-Practicing dentistry without an active license violates state law everywhere.
-Unlicensed practitioners face civil fines and must return any income earned from dental work.
-States vary on criminal penalties, though repeat offenses can result in jail time.
-The specific consequences depend on state regulations and whether it's a first or subsequent violation.
+Practicing dentistry without an active license violates state law nationwide.
+Unlicensed practitioners face civil fines and must forfeit any income earned from the illegal work.
+States impose criminal penalties for repeat offenses, ranging from short jail sentences to additional fines.
+The severity depends on the state and whether it's a first or subsequent violation.

 Career Outlook